peerlinks/peerlinks/README.md

 * No server required
 * Only invited participants can read and post messages
 * The "invite chain" involves 3 people or less
-* Write access expires after 99 days.
+* Invite expires after 99 days.

 **NOTE: The protocol is still under development.
 Breaking changes will be avoided whenever possible.**